Jordan-Carlen-1997/Explanatory_Data_Analysis/README.md

 An analysis of housing pricing data.

 ### 4. Media Collection
-An inspection and analysis for a collection of over 10000 movies, including finding revenue generating actors, rating by country, and more.
+An inspection and analysis for a collection of media files, including finding revenue generating actors, rating by country, and more.

+### 5. Turkey Vaccination
+An inspection and analysis for a for Turkey Vaccination rates, relating to two doses split between cities.